skuid/skuid-labs/experiments/snippets/v2DragDrop/README.md

 ### Step 3: Add styling code as JSS in the Design System Studio.

-There are some specific styling code needed to make Drag and Drop really look good.
+There is some specific styling code needed to make drag and drop really look good.

-These should be added as code to a variant of the deck component.
+These should be added as code to a variant of the Deck component.

-(Note - the ability to add code in a design system must be turned on by your Skuid account representative) After identifying the deck variant - go to the menu at top right of variant and select `Extend with Code`
+(Note - the ability to add code in a design system must be turned on by your Skuid account representative)

+After identifying the Deck variant - go to the menu at top right of variant and select `Extend with Code`

 <img src="image5.png" width="300"></img>